What is Uveitis?

 Prompt treatment is necessary to minimize any loss of vision.
 Eye drops, oral medication or injections may be used to reduce inflammation.
 If complications are advanced, conventional surgery or laser surgery may be necessary.
 A “red eye” which does not clear up should promptly be evaluated and treated.

-How Is Uveitis Diagnosed?
+How is Uveitis treated?

 Uveitis may result from a virus such as shingles, mumps, or herpes; a fungus such as histoplasmosis; or a parasite such as toxoplasmosis.
 It can also be related to disease in other parts of the body or due to an injury to the eye or even to the opposite eye.